Disney Wonder Alaska Cruise Trip Report

 Why We Booked This Cruise

-If you’re new to Disney Cruise Line, we’ve got a separate post on How to Pick Your Disney Cruise.
+If you’re new to Disney cruising, we have a Guide to Picking the Best Disney Cruise.
 That post talks through the different ships and itinerary options, for example.

 Emily and I have been on a few Disney cruises before, but all on the same itinerary—the 3-night Bahamas cruise on the Disney Dream.
 And all without Zoe.
 A couple years back we were excited to finally get back to cruising when the Disney Wish was announced.
 We were booked on one of the first Wish cruises when the ship got delayed.
 Our Wish cruise was cancelled, and everyone booked on the cancelled cruises was offered a 50% discount on a future cruise departing by December 31, 2023.